nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 This deployment is only recommended for testing or developing environment since it does not allow scaling of nodes or pods.

 ## 2.2 Single Pod Deployment with external database
-This deployment is equal to the [2.1](# 2.1-Single-Pod-Deployment-with-internal-database) but using an external database.
+This deployment is equal to the previous but using an external database.
 The database could be outside the VPC with allowed access from the Pod, could be in the same VPC or even in the same cluster deployed on another pod.

 <p align="center">
   <img src="img/ig-single_pod_external_database.svg" />